streetsidesoftware/cspell-dicts/dictionaries/people-names/README.md

   For example, `John Smith` would not appear in the list, but `John` and `Smith` are ok.
 - No distinction is made between first, middle, last names.
 Each one can be an entry in the list.
 - All cultural and gender variants of a name are allowed.
-- A name should be common enough that 1000s of people have it.
+- It is expected that a Google search of the name should return results confirming that it is a name.
 - A name should not be a slur, disparaging, or derogatory term.
   For example, `Shithead` is not allowed.